juba666/cic-go/README.md

 ```
 ### An example
 ```
-What effective annual interest rate do you get when the ad says "6% compounded monthly"?
+What effective annual interest rate do you get when the ad says "6% compounded monthly"?:

 0.06168 = (1+((6/100)/12)) ^ 12 − 1